-With summer – and hurricane season – fast approaching, many community association Boards are asking themselves the age-old question – are we prepared to weather a storm?
+With summer – and hurricane season – fast approaching, many community association boards are asking themselves the age-old question: “Are we prepared to weather a storm?”
 If your association is having a difficult time coming up with an answer, a good place to start is by assessing your existing insurance policies to verify that your community is adequately insured.

-It takes a unique combination of coverages to fully protect your association and its residents should a storm hit.
+It takes a unique combination of coverages to fully protect your association and its residents if a hurricane or tropical storm hits.
 It starts with property insurance, which covers your community’s tangible assets, such as certain residential buildings and common areas.
-Keep in mind, this applies to communal property and not individual residences.
+Keep in mind this applies to communal property and not individual residences.

-2. Understand Your Deductibles
+2. Plan for Deductibles

 While your property insurance policy may have a set deductible, hurricane and wind deductibles are calculated by taking a percentage (typically 3% or 5%) of the total insured value of the building or structure.
 So, if your building is valued at $50,000,000, a 3% deductible would result in $1,500,000 out-of-pocket expense.